rayswong/draggable_image_gallery/README.md

 # gallery_of_images
 Create a webpage that displays a gallery of images, given a JSON array containing a list of image URLs

-## Objective
-Create a web page that displays a gallery of images, given a JSON array containing a list of image URLs.

 ## Requirements
   1. Do not use any Javascript libraries or frameworks for your web page.
   2. ES5 or above is preferred.